 He also found time to get involved in local politics.
 His political baptism was in fighting the controversial Dublin bypass back in the 70s and 80s.
 In the 90s he served 6 years as a Dublin Selectman.
 Bruce thought his current political office of Dublin Cemetery Trustee would be his last.
-That was until the stunning results of November 8, 2017.
-You will now hear from Bruce Fox and why he strongly believes he can wisely, energetically, and passionately support the families of New Hampshire by serving as a NH State Senator.
+That was until the stunning results of November 8, 2016.
+He saw Concord became a microcosm of Washington and knew he had to take action.